panchaliSam/panchaliSam/README.md

 <h2><b>Who am I?</b></h2>

+<p><b>
+I am an undergraduate student pursuing a B.Sc.
+Honours in Management and Information Technology at the University of Kelaniya, Sri Lanka.
+Additionally, I am enrolled in a BSc (Hons) in Information Technology with a specialization in Software Engineering at the Sri Lanka Institute of Information Technology (SLIIT).
+Passionate about the intersection of management and technology, I am dedicated to gaining a comprehensive understanding of these fields to make a meaningful impact in the tech industry.</b></p>

 <!--
 **panchaliSam/panchaliSam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.